-If you think you have a fracture, you should go to your nearest accident and emergency (A&E) department.
+If you think you have a fracture, go to your nearest accident and emergency (A&E) department.
 If you can’t move, call an ambulance.
 The paramedics in the ambulance will take you to hospital.
 The type of hospital they’ll take you to will depend on where your fracture is and the type of care that you need.

 The aim of treatment is to put your bones back into place and then prevent them from moving until they heal.

 If you think you’ve broken a bone, or you’re helping someone who has, try and support the affected area to stop it from moving around.
 This will help to prevent further damage and ease the pain.
-You can use cushions, clothes or your hand to support the area.
+You can use cushions, clothes, or your hand to support the area.
 Or you can make a splint by rolling up a newspaper or magazine.

 If you have an open fracture, don’t try to close the wound or put the bone back into place.
 Cover the wound with a clean dressing or cloth until you can get treatment.

-Before your doctor can treat your fracture, he or she will need to move your bones back into their normal place.
+Before your doctor can treat your fracture, they may need to move your bones back into their normal place.
 This is called reducing the fracture.
-Because this can be a painful procedure, you may have a general anaesthetic.
-This means you’ll be asleep during the procedure and won’t feel any pain.
+This can be pretty painful so they might give you a general anaesthetic so you’ll be asleep and won’t feel any pain.
 Alternatively, you might have a local anaesthetic which will numb the area.

-If you have a closed fracture, you can be treated using a cast or a brace, or by using traction.
+If you have a closed fracture, you can be treated with a cast or a brace, or by using traction.
 Each is described below.